Destination: England: London

 York & Albany

 London’s star chef has unveiled his first hotel project, with a restaurant that has been booked solid since it opened.
-But don’t imagine that Ramsay is trying to channel the glamour of Claridge’s where his three-star flagship is housed.
-This is the opposite extreme in many ways.
-First, of all he has forsaken the posh area of Mayfair for a scruffy street in Camden.
+But don’t imagine that Ramsay is trying to channel the glamour of Claridge’s – this is the opposite extreme in many ways.
+First of all he has forsaken the posh area of Mayfair for a scruffy street in Camden.
 And while the building is historic, there’s nothing grand about it.
 Rather, Ramsay has taken a former coaching inn on the edge of Regent’s Park and transformed it into a cozy refuge with a bustling bar and restaurant and ten guest rooms.

 Read about the York & Albany restaurant.